titu1994/keras-SRU/README.md

-# Keras
+# Keras Simple Recurrent Unit (SRU)
 Initial implementation of Simple Recurrent Unit in Keras.
+Paper - [Training RNNs as Fast as CNNs](https://arxiv.org/abs/1709.02755)

 **Note : Does not work perfectly yet**